paultough/lumicube/README.md

 Additional requirements for my cube were:

 1. I want to be able to trigger activities on the cube based on external events.
 For example, to alert to an email at a specific email address.
 You can create a script to do this BUT it would be the only script that would execute on the cube and I want to be able to potentially have many different scripts running at once and to execute these potentially remotely.
+2. I wanted to utilise any python library on the Internet for use in my code (see example lava lamp customisation below).

 What I learned: